Lowland Leader Award

 Non-Residential Cost – £140.00

 On a two day informative course in the Brecon Beacons we will follow the syllabus of the Lowland Leader award.
-The course fee includes a packed lunch on both days, all course materials and expert tuition from passionate and professional instructors.
+Tea and coffee, all course materials and expert tuition from passionate and professional instructors.

 Residential Cost – £200.00